ansible-community/community-website/posts/archive/windows-package-management.md

 author: Jake Jackson
 date: 2018-05-14 00:00 UTC
 description: Ansible and Ansible Tower to help manage your Active Directory environment.
-We\'ll show you how you can configure some of those machines on your domain.
+We'll show you how you can configure some of those machines on your domain.
 lang: en-us
 title: Windows Package Management